PabloPe4/DataProject1/README.md

 2. Fill the form and click "Enviar"
 3. The result will appear automatically

-Feell free to navigate through the website https://penades497.editorx.io/qualitylife to discover our cities.
+Feel free to navigate through the website https://penades497.editorx.io/qualitylife to discover our cities.